laatabix/MarraSIM/README.md

 **Building** : this agent represent any type of buildings in the city (residential, industrial, commercial, ...).
 In the current version of the model, buildings are included only for visualization purpose.

 **District** : represents one entity of the city's administrative division.
-Each district is identified by a code (*dits_id*) and a name (*dist_name*).
+Each district is identified by a code (*dits_code*) and a name (*dist_name*).

 **PDUZone** : represents one entity of the adopted division in the PDU (Plan de Déplacements Urbains) document.
-Each PDU zone is identified by a code (*zone_id*) and may belong to one or multiple administrative districts.
+Each PDU zone is identified by a code (*zone_code*) and a name (*zone_name*).
+This zoning is a sub-division of the administrative zoning, hence, a pdu zone may belong to one or multiple administrative districts.

-**Individual** : represents one passenger that has a PDU zone as origin and another one as a destination.
+**Individual** : represents one passenger that has a PDU zone (and a bus stop) as origin and another one as a destination.
 Each individual has to take a bus or a taxi to reach its destination while minimizing travel time and cost.
-Each individual has four main attributes:
+An individual has four main attributes:
   - *ind_moving* : a boolean that indicates whether the individual has started its journey or not.
   - *ind_arrived* : a boolean that indicates whether the individual has reached its destination or not.
-  - *ind_waiting_time* : an integer that indicates how much time (in seconds) the individual has waited in the bus stop before taking a transport mean.
+  - *ind_waiting_times* : a list of integers that indicates how much time (in seconds) the individual has been waiting at bus stops before taking transport means used in its journey.
   - *ind_trip_time* : an integer that indicates how much time (in seconds) the individual has traveled to reach its destination.
-This time starts when taking the first transport mean and ends when leaving the last transport mean.
+This time starts when taking the first transport mean (at origin) and ends when leaving the last transport mean (at destination).

 **BusStop** : represents a location where a bus can take or drop off individuals.
-A bus stop has a name and may be an ordinary in-between stop, or a departure/terminus for one or multiple bus lines.
+A bus stop has a code (*bs_id*) and a name (*bs_name*) and may be an ordinary in-between stop, or a departure/terminus for one or multiple bus lines (*bs_depart_or_terminus*is set to true).
+Each bus stop has a list of neighbors (*bs_neighbors*) that can also be used to take a trip by any individual waiting at the bus stop.

 **RoadSegment** : represents one segment of the road network.
 All roads are divided into segments of 100m maximum.
 If a road segment is in the urban zone (represented by the boolean attribute *rs_in_city*, it can have a traffic density of four levels corresponding to the levels of the Google Traffic API:
   - ![](https://placehold.co/10x10/008000/008000.png) Normal with no traffic delays (green).